 It’s a common myth to completely avoid Carbohydrates in Diabetes which is not true.
 Even People with Diabetes need Complex Carbohydrates for keeping up their energy levels.
 Poha in moderation is completely safe for diabetics.
-The Glycemic Load (GL) of Poha reduces when it is mixed with fiber from vegetables, Sprouts, Peanuts, Sattu powder, Oats flakes, etc. The sugars present in Poha releases slowly in the blood, which makes it ideal for diabetics.
-It is a safer and healthy option than biscuits, chocolates, and Poppins, which are taken by diabetics patients without any doubt.
+The Glycemic Load (GL) of Poha reduces when it is mixed with fiber from vegetables, Sprouts, Peanuts, Sattu powder, Oats flakes, etc. The sugars present in Poha are released slowly in the blood, which makes it ideal for diabetics.
+It is a safer and healthy option than biscuits, chocolates, and Poppins, which are taken by diabetic patients without any doubt.

 How much Poha is safe to be consumed?

 50-60 grams/Day of Poha is safe to be consumed by everyone.
 It can be consumed twice a week.
 Moderation and Variation are the main Crux for a Healthy, Balanced, and Sustainable diet.
 Poha is a rich source of Carbohydrates, so always add lots of vegetables, some Peanuts, Oats Flakes, Seeds, etc to increase the fiber and nutritional value of the meal made by Poha.

 Poha or flattened rice can also be made from Red Rice and Brown Rice.
 Red Poha and Brown Poha are a little richer in nutrients than regular white Poha.
 Red Poha is rich in flavonoid Anthocyanin and Brown Poha is richer in Vitamin B than regular white Poha.
 Though the taste is slightly different than white poha, you will start liking it once you get a hang of it.